Callender23/Software_Development_1/README.md

   1. Open Command Prompt (Windows) or Terminal (Mac)
   2. navagiate to location of jar file.
   3. Type in **java -jar<name_of_jar_file>.jar** to run jar file.

+## primeNumberApp
+  client/server application that has client send a server request and compute if user input number is prime.
+  The server responds with a yes or no responds while client displays the answer.
+  Implementation of client/server will be added to WordOccurence application in the future.

 ## Simple GUI added
     A new simple GUI was added to new java file called WordOccurenceApp.java, it function the same as the word occurences program but just has an added GUI that takes in a URL link and returns the most